 France is about to pick a new president.
 C’est bien, you say, but you’re still recovering from the tectonic shifts of 2016.
 (Brexit!
 Trump!)
 You really should pay attention, though.
-One of Europe’s most important countries could end up being run by a far-right leader or someone who’s never held elected office.
+One of Europe’s most important countries will end up being run either by a far-right leader, Marine Le Pen, or someone who’s never held elected office, centrist Emmanuel Macron.
 Either way, the result will ripple across the globe.

 Why should you care?